 Lead–Acid Battery Market Overview

-The global lead–acid battery market was valued at $56.9 million in 2017 and is projected to reach $70.7 million by 2023, witnessing a CAGR of 3.7% during the forecast period.
+The global lead–acid battery market was valued at $56.9 billion in 2017 and is projected to reach $70.7 billion by 2023, witnessing a CAGR of 3.7% during the forecast period.
 The growing demand of electric vehicles, increasing use of uninterrupted power supply (UPS) systems in industrial sectors, and rapid industrialization in developing nations are likely to generate growth opportunities and propel the market demand during the forecast period.

 GLOBAL LEAD–ACID BATTERY MARKET, BY APPLICATION, MILLION UNITS (2013–2023)

 Lead–acid battery is a rechargeable cell which can convert chemical energy into electrical power.
 This battery comprises plates of lead and lead oxide, immersed in a sulfuric acid solution.
 The oxide component of the sulfuric acid solution oxidizes the lead plate and generates electric current during the discharge cycle.

 Based on construction, the lead–acid battery market can be classified into flooded and valve regulated lead–acid (VRLA).
 In 2017, flooded battery held the larger share, comprising a market share of more than 50.0%, in terms of value.
 The market for flooded lead–acid batteries is likely to be driven by increased applications of automotive and marine industries, owing to their low cost and high-power output.